-A stair runner is a rug or carpet that is installed on your stairs and usually runs the full length of your staircase, from the top step to bottom step, and may extend the full width of each step (wall to wall) or have a border.
+A stair runner is a rug or carpet that is installed on your stairs and usually runs the full length of your staircase, from the top step to the bottom step, and may extend the full width of each step (wall to wall) or have a border.
 Stair runners can be fitted on staircases that run straight or staircases with landings or turns.
-Adding a stair runner has numerous benefits, including anti-slip safety, sound absorption, wood floor protection, comfort underfoot and improved aesthetics.
+Adding a stair runner has numerous benefits, including anti-slip safety, sound absorption, wood floor protection, comfort underfoot, and improved aesthetics.
 A grand staircase with a beautiful runner or carpet creates a lasting impression.

-Installing a stair runner is a great way to add a fun design element into your home while also improving safety and comfort.
+Installing a stair runner is a great way to add a fun design element to your home while also improving safety and comfort.
 A professional carpet installer can help you measure and design your project for success.
 And with our curated selection of fibers, colors, and patterns, turning your staircase into a showcase is just a step away.

-Since stairways are often a nondescript space, adding a custom stair runner can create a beautiful focal point.
+Since stairways are often nondescript spaces, adding a custom stair runner can create a beautiful focal point.
 A subtle pattern can shine on a staircase, but precise, bold geometric patterns can be difficult to visually line up.
 Not all staircases, especially in older homes, are straight or level.
 If you choose a weave that has a pattern or distinct lines, we highly recommend that you have it professionally installed.

 Rug pads are another consideration when thinking about stair runners.
 The extra cushion of a rug pad will increase comfort and sound absorption.
 Choose a thin yet dense rug pad that can stand up to the traffic while not raising the height of the runner.
 The rug pad should be narrower than the width of the runner so that it is not visible on the sides.